lynaghk/cljs-react-perf/readme.md

 I'm trying to keep all the infrastructure very minimal, so there's no error handling, core.async, Leiningen plugins, or anything fancy.

+## How Sablono compiles hiccup to React elements

+@r0man, the author of Sablono, explained to me that Sablono compiles hiccup markup in two ways:

+1. **Macros**: If the markup is unambiguous (e.g., `[:div {}]`, which can only be interpreted as a div with no attributes and no children), Sablono will emit React elements at compile time via Clojure macros.

+1. **Runtime interpretation**:  if the markup is ambiguous (e.g., `[:div (foo)]`, where it's not clear whether the function `foo` returns an attribute map or children elements), then Sablono emits calls to its runtime interpreter.

+In theory, the macro approach should be faster than the runtime interpretation approach.

+For an overview of this architecture, see @gigamonkey's *Practical Common Lisp* chapters on an HTML generation library consisting of [an interpreter](http://www.gigamonkeys.com/book/practical-an-html-generation-library-the-interpreter.html) and [compiler](http://www.gigamonkeys.com/book/practical-an-html-generation-library-the-compiler.html).

 ## On lists